seanmckaybeck/notify_labor/README.md

 These recordings can then be downloaded by the owner and saved for later.
 Alternatively, the user may get a text message.
 When a user signs up for the service, he or she chooses to receive a phone call or a text message.
+The message used is specified by the owner of the service when the notify text is sent.
+If your secret phrase is "secret", then to begin the notification process you would text the number "secret your message goes here".

 ## Configuration